Samurai The Second And The Third Patriarchs

 existing in everything instead of behind it.
 Idealism shows us its

-dark side in three sceptic views: (1) scepticism respecting objective
+dark side in three sceptic views: (1) scepticism respect

 reality; (2) scepticism respecting religion; (3) scepticism